department-of-veterans-affairs/vagov-content/pages/disability/about-disability-ratings/effective-date.md

 If there’s a change in law or VA regulation that allows us to pay disability compensation (monthly payments), the effective date may be assigned in any of these ways:

--	If we get your claim within 1 year of a law or regulation changing, the effective date may be the date the law or regulation changed.
+-	If we get your claim within one year of a law or regulation changing, the effective date may be the date the law or regulation changed.
--	If we review your claim—or you request a review—more than 1 year after the law or regulation changed, the effective date may be up to 1 year before the date we got your request or the date we decided to pay benefits on your claim.
+-	If we review your claim—or you request a review—more than one year after the law or regulation changed, the effective date may be up to one year before the date we got your request or the date we decided to pay benefits on your claim.

 ### Dependency and Indemnity Compensation (DIC)

 For claims based on a Veteran’s death in service, the effective date is the first day of the month in which the Veteran died, or was presumed to have died.
-This is true only if we get the claim within 1 year of the date of the report of the Veteran’s actual or presumed death.
+This is true only if we get the claim within one year of the date of the report of the Veteran’s actual or presumed death.
 Otherwise, the effective date is the date we get the claim.

-If the Veteran’s death happened after service and we get the claim within 1 year of their death, the effective date is the first day of the month in which the Veteran died.
+If the Veteran’s death happened after service and we get the claim within one year of their death, the effective date is the first day of the month in which the Veteran died.

-If the death happened after service and we get the claim more than 1 year after the Veteran’s death, the effective date is the date we get the claim.
+If the death happened after service and we get the claim more than one year after the Veteran’s death, the effective date is the date we get the claim.

 ### Error in a previous decision